Copyright protection applies automatically in Ireland to any type of expression of ideas or facts, translated to permanent form.

 Where copyright in the work has expired readers are free under the 2000 Act to make copies, including by photocopying, scanning or photographing.

-However, the Library of Trinity College Dublin may impose its own regulations on what may not be copied or photographed, due to the age and condition of the work, especially for material held in the Research Area, Early Printed Books and Special Collections, or the Manuscripts & Archives Research Library.
+However, the Library of Trinity College Dublin may impose its own regulations on what may not be copied or photographed, due to the age and condition of the work, especially for material held in the Research Area, Early Printed Books and Special Collections, or Manuscripts & Archives.

 The following information is for individuals making copies of works themselves.
 Copying by Library staff (for example, to supply material by Inter-Library Loan) is regulated by other parts of the 2000 Act.